decentraland/adr/content/ADR-189-social-service-M2.md

 ## Abstract

 The goal of this milestone is to stop leveraging Matrix to handle friend requests amongst users.
-To do this the service will need to replace not only save the friendship interactions but will also need to have some mechanism to be able to notify in real time of the interactions to online users.
+To achieve this, the service will need to not only save the friendship interactions but also have a mechanism to notify online users in real-time of the interactions.

 ## Context, Reach & Prioritization